struct/forkguard/README.md

 Because of how Fork Guard is loaded with LD_PRELOAD it can only be configured by environment variables.
 These are documented below:

 ```
+FG_TRACING_MODE - Trace all child processes with ptrace to build a code whitelist
 FG_WHITELIST - A path to the whitelist file
-FG_TRACING_MODE - Trace all child processes with ptrace to build a code whitelist
 FG_DUMPSTATS - Prints data collected to stdout
-FG_PARSE_EXE_SYMS - Parse the code from the loaded executable as well, not just loaded shared libraries
+FG_PARSE_EXE_SYMS - Parse the code from the loaded executable, not just loaded shared libraries
 ```